hyperhq/blog.hyper.sh/blog/source/arm_and_hyper.md

     - Container
     - IoT
     - Edge
-preview: ARM and Hyper announced a joint engineering effort in runV project, to bring multi-tenancy to container, for IoT, Edge and 5G.
+preview: ARM and Hyper announced a joint engineering effort in runV project, to bring secure container, for IoT, Edge and 5G.

 ---

-# HyperHQ to Bring Secure Container for IoT, Edge and 5G

 > Working to demonstrate benefits of runV technologies for container applications